ansible/workshops/exercises/ansible_smart_mgmt/0-setup/README.md

 Next, run the **EC2 / Set instance tag - AnsibleGroup** job template by clicking the ![launch](images/0-setup-aap2-launch.png) to launch.

-You will be taken to the **EC2 / Set instance tag - AnsibleGroup** output window where you will be able to follow each task executed as part of the playbook.
-This will take approximately 1 min to complete.

 ![ansiblegroups-ec2-tags](images/0-setup-aap2-initial-inventory.png)

-#### 3\.
+## 3\.
 Dynamic inventories - understanding inventories populated via dynamic sources

 > **NOTE** Before running the dynamic inventory update templates in the upcoming steps, first navigate to the Inventories location in AAP and review the following inventories:
 >
->     - ALL Development => Hosts
+>     - ALL Development => HOSTS
->     - CentOS7 Development => Hosts
+>     - CentOS7 Development => HOSTS
->     - RHEL7 Development => Hosts
+>     - RHEL7 Development => HOSTS
 >
 >    Note that these inventories have yet to be populated.
-Also, while you are in each of these inventories, click on the "Sources" button and review how each of these dynamic source inventories are configured, taking note of the "SOURCE VARIABLES" section to gain an understanding on how the resultant hosts and groups for that particular inventory are populated.
+Also, while you are in each of these inventories, click on the "SOURCES" button and review how each of these dynamic source inventories are configured, taking note of the "SOURCE VARIABLES" section to gain an understanding on how the resultant hosts and groups for that particular inventory are populated.

 Next, go back to Templates and run the **CONTROLLER / Update inventories via dynamic sources** job template by clicking the ![launch](images/0-setup-aap2-launch.png) to launch.